Finding Rest in a World that Just Wants You to Keep Going

 Step away and create an “oasis time” for restoration, communion, and grace.

-In her book, An Oasis in Time: How a Day of Rest can Save your Life, (Rodale, 2017) Marilyn Paul, PhD presents a compelling case for incorporating intentional downtime every week.
+In An Oasis in Time: How a Day of Rest can Save your Life, author Marilyn Paul presents a compelling case for incorporating intentional downtime every week.
 For Paul, a slow return to her family’s heritage of Judaism and the tradition of the Sabbath created a life changing shift in her routine.
-After being diagnosed with an immune deficiency disease, she realized she could not sustain the crazy pace of her life.
+After being diagnosed with an immune deficiency disease, she realized she could not sustain the frantic pace of her life.
 In her book, she invites readers of all faiths and belief systems to create “oasis time” as a way of stepping out of the rapid current of technology and every-day life into the still, deep, and renewing waters of restoration, communion, and grace.
-(Learn how to take a vacation within your own mind.)

-Paul lays out a plan for creating oasis time that is based on spiritual traditions of the West.
-The richness incorporated into these traditions can be invited into a modern interpretation of what speaks to each individual.
-She presents five “Gateways” to design your own personal experience:
+Paul lays out a plan for creating oasis time that is based on spiritual traditions of the West, and presents five “gateways” to design your own personal experience:

 Protect and prepare.
 To create a deeply restorative oasis, you have to guard your time and be intentional in what you choose to include.
 “Consider what social time, activities, food, and spiritual connection” will be part of your oasis.